ms32035/firefly-iii-client/docs/WebhooksApi.md

 Get all the messages of a single webhook.

-When a webhook is triggered the actual message that will be send is stored in a \"message\".
+When a webhook is triggered the actual message that will be send is stored in a "message".
 You can view and analyse these messages.

 ### Example